bqror: An R package for Bayesian Quantile Regression in Ordinal Models: Simulation studies

+The posterior means of (\(\beta_{p}, \delta_{p}\)) are close to the true values used to generate the data with small standard deviations.
+So, the \texttt{quantregOR1} function is successful in recovering the true values of the parameters.
+The inefficiency factor is computed from the MCMC samples using the batch-means method (Greenberg 2012).
+They indicate the cost of working with correlated samples.
+For example, an inefficiency factor of 3 implies that it takes 3 correlated draws to get one independent draw.
+As such, low inefficiency factor indicates better mixing and a more efficient MCMC algorithm.
+Inefficiency factor also bears a direct relationship with effective sample size, where the latter can be obtained as the total number of (post burn-in) MCMC draws divided by the inefficiency factor (Siddhartha Chib 2012).
+The inefficiency factors for (\(\beta_{p}\), \(\delta_{p}\)) are stored in the object \texttt{modelOR1} of class \texttt{bqrorOR1} and can be obtained by calling \texttt{modelORI\$ineffactor}.

-The output summarizes the MCMC draws through the posterior mean, posterior standard deviation, and 95\% posterior credible (or probability) interval for the quantile regression coefficients $\beta$ and transformed cut-points $\delta$.
-The output also displays the MH acceptance rate for $\delta$ (preferred acceptance rate is around 30 percent), the logarithm of marginal likelihood, and the DIC.
-For two competing models at the same quantile, the model with a higher (lower) log marginal likelihood (DIC) provides a better model fit.
-Besides, after estimation, one may also use the command \texttt{modelORI\$summary} to extract and print the summary output.
+The third last row displays the random-walk MH acceptance rate for \(\delta_{p}\), for which the preferred acceptance rate is around 30 percent.
+The last two rows present the model comparison measures, the logarithm of marginal likelihood and the DIC.
+The logarithm of marginal likelihood is computed using the MCMC outputs from the complete and reduced runs as explained in \hyperlink{sec:ML}{Section 3}, while the principle for computing the DIC is presented in Gelman et al. (2013).
+For any two competing models at the same quantile, the model with a higher (lower) marginal likelihood (DIC) provides a better model fit.